capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

  - `below_rate`: the ratio of alarms whose resolve time is below the SLA (between 0 and 1).

+The value of the SLA should be provided in seconds in the parameter `sla`.

 ### Time spent in each state

 The statistic `time_in_state` is a JSON object with :

- - one field for each state (between 0 and 3), containing the time spent by the watcher in this state, in seconds
+ - one field for each state (between 0 and 3), containing the time spent by the entity in this state, in seconds
  - a `total` field, containing the total time

 The intervals during which a pbehavior is active are excluded from these